soniaturcotte/soniaturcotte.com/digital-garden/becoming-compost.md

 Go touch some dirt, my friends.

 While your hands are dirty, the first thing to do is subscribe to [The Rot](https://therot.substack.com/) and/or [follow Cass on Instagram](https://www.instagram.com/p/C27jIGPODkF/).
-They have instuctions for all kinds of composting.
+They have instructions for all kinds of composting.

 [Soil is Sexy](https://soilissexy.substack.com/) is another good newsletter, though generally more technical.